lulzzz/pmu-emu/README.md

 ## Related Projects

+ * `synchrophasor-proto` (https://github.com/michaeldye/synchrophasor-proto): The protocol specifications for all synchrophasor data projects
- * `synchrophasor-publisher`: A client that connects to the `pmu-emu`s gRPC server, processes data it gathers, and then publishes it to a gRPC ingest Data Processing Engine (DPE), an instances of `synchrophasor-dpe`
+ * `synchrophasor-publisher` (https://github.com/michaeldye/synchrophasor-publisher): A client that connects to the `pmu-emu`s gRPC server, processes data it gathers, and then publishes it to a gRPC ingest Data Processing Engine (DPE), an instances of `synchrophasor-dpe`
- * `synchrophasor-dpe`: A DPE data ingest server that is connected-to by `synchrophasor-publisher` clients
+ * `synchrophasor-dpe` (https://github.com/michaeldye/synchrophasor-dpe): A DPE data ingest server that is connected-to by `synchrophasor-publisher` clients

 ## Development